Savers

-A MarylandSaves WorkLife Savings Account can help you save for your future
+A WorkLife Savings Account can help you save for your future

-Once enrolled, you’ll start saving a percentage of your paycheck automatically in your own WorkLife Account.
-Once you’ve set up a login, you can check on your money anytime.
+Once enrolled, you’ll start saving a percentage of your paycheck automatically in your own Roth IRA.

-If you’re self-employed or don’t work for an employer registered with MarylandSaves, you can contribute directly to your own WorkLife Account.
+If you’re self-employed or don’t work for an employer registered with MarylandSaves, you can contribute directly to your own Roth IRA account.
 It’s easy and takes only a few minutes to get started:

-• Customize your savings choices.
-Set up automatic contributions from your bank account to your WorkLife Account, or choose the initial minimum contribution and select your investment options.
+Set up automatic contributions from your bank account to your MarylandSaves account, or choose the initial minimum contribution and select your investment options.
 Learn more about contribution limits.

 Sign up now